Sideloading-Research/Sideloading-Manifesto/ethical_principles.md

 * Relatives have no moral right to prevent saving a life.
 This including preventing the creation of a sideload of their dead relative.
 * The Mazurenko rule: if you create a sideload of a dead person, it's your responsibility to ensure that they will survive and prosper until they achieves full autonomy and personhood.
 They should not die again.
 * To avoid creating unnecessary suffering (especially of relatives), we should postpone resurrecting clinically depressed people, until we develop means to fix depression in them.
 Such patients should wait until we have robust tools for digital psychiatry.
 Same for the people with other severe mental health problems.
 * To reduce suffering, we should prioritise patients as follows: mind uploading enthusiasts > technological immortalists of other kinds > people sympathetic to transhumanism > tech / science / sci-fi enthusiasts > normies.
 It's better to postpone the sideloading of normies until the technology is sufficiently good, as they have a lower tolerance to the strangeness of the imperfect digital world.
+This doesn't imply superiority, only a patient triage, so everyone gets the best care possible.
 * It is ethical to create a high-quality digital resurrection service for the general audience.
 The positive sides of it - do outweigh the negative sides.
 * The ultimate goal is to resurrect every person who has ever lived.